feeelin/code-editor/README.md

 # Code editor

- Small code editor app
+ Small code editor app developed using tkinter

- Developed using tkinter
+<i>You can run your code in cmd using ctrl+r!</i>